 - once approved, join HISA using this online form

 - choose either the FACHI or MACHI level of membership on the HISA web site complete the HISA registration process and make payment

 - Note: If your membership application for the College is not approved, you will be notified and the ACHI component of your combined membership fee will be refunded.
 You will remain a HISA ordinary member

 How to Apply for Student Membership

-Reflecting the diverse paths, qualifications and achievements that can lead to ACHI fellowship, the mentorship program is designed to help you become an ACHI Member or Fellow.
 If you would like to know if you qualify for ACHI membership, are unsure which level of membership you should apply for or have a question how to fill in the ACHI membership application form, your ACHI membership mentor can help.

-e-Mail us at Mentors@ACHI.org.au and a experienced ACHI Fellow will contact you to answer your questions and guide you through the membership application process.
+e-Mail us at Mentors@ACHI.org.au and an experienced ACHI Fellow will contact you to answer your questions and guide you through the membership application process.
 Your mentoring Fellow can also provide you with advice and direction as to expanding your activities and progress in the profession of Health Informatics.